The Hour That Never Was: Plot

 Steed and Mrs Peel swerve to avoid a dog and crash into a tree.
 The clock in the car smashes and stops just before 11 o'clock.
-Steed knows the area well and the two set out on foot to visit the old RAF base.
+Steed knows the area well and the two set out on foot to visit an old RAF base.
 They enter the lounge and find it set for a party but everyone is absent.
 They do not yet notice that the clock has stopped at 11 and the fish in the tank have frozen still.
 Outside they find an unattended car at a petrol pump with petrol flooding from it.
 The other buildings of the base are empty and a milk cart is abandoned.
 Seeing the name Geoffrey in the book, they visit his quarters and also find it empty and an electric shaver still running.
 They find the air control tower empty and then spot the milkman fleeing across the tarmac.
 He is shot dead.

 Looking for the culprit, they find a rabbit alive but unconscious, and later the body of the milkman disappears.
 Steed and Mrs Peel separate and investigate the base further.
 Mrs Peel discovers the body of the milkman on his float just as a deafening shrill noise and quake shakes through the base.
 When the noise eventually stops, Steed returns to the lounge to get himself a drink at the bar, whereupon he discovers the frozen fish and stopped clock.
 Outside he discovers a vagrant looking in the dustbins.
 Steed gives him a drink in the lounge and the vagrant says he also experienced the shrill noise.
 A dog enters which belongs to the gate tender and is known to the vagrant.
 Steed approaches the gate house and is struck unconscious by a falling barrier.